Maniac (2012 film): Plot

 The next day, Frank calls Anna, who tearfully tells him of Rita's murder and of her recent breakup with Jason.
 Frank comes to Anna's apartment to comfort her but inadvertently reveals his guilt by mentioning things that only the killer would know.
 Realizing that Frank is the killer, Anna stabs Frank through the hand with a knife before locking herself in her bedroom.
-Anna's neighbor, Martin, breaks into the apartment to save her, only for Frank to kill him with a meat cleaver.
+Anna's neighbor, Martin, breaks into the apartment to save her, only for Frank to kill him with a cleaver.
 Breaking down Anna's bathroom door, Frank puts her into a choke hold and knocks her unconscious.
 Frank loads Anna's body into his van and drives home, but as he opens the doors Anna regains consciousness and stabs him in the stomach with a piece of rebar attached to a mannequin hand.
 Anna flees and is picked up by a passing car, whose driver panics at the sight of a blood-covered Frank and runs him down, crashing and flinging Anna through the windshield.
 Bloodied, Frank hobbles to the mortally injured Anna and scalps her as she dies.

 Frank returns to his apartment, attaching Anna's hair to a mannequin dressed in a bridal gown.
-As he succumbs to his injuries, Frank suffers hallucinations of the mannequins transforming into his victims and begin to tear his body apart, finally ripping off his face to reveal a mannequin head.
+As he succumbs to his injuries, Frank suffers hallucinations of the mannequins transforming into his victims and beginning to tear his body apart, finally ripping off his face to reveal a mannequin head.
 Before he dies, Frank sees Anna, clad in a wedding dress, lower her veil and turn her back on him.
 Later that day, a SWAT team breaks into Frank's apartment, only to find Frank's corpse in his closet, alongside his collection of scalps.